Quantum limits of superresolution in a noisy environment

-First of all, the quantum Fisher information recovers previous results when $N_n=0$ in Refs. \cite{lupo2016, nair2016}.
-More importantly, one can verify that the quantum Fisher information vanishes as $s\to0$ unless $N_n=0$.
-Fig.~\ref{qfi_thermal} (a) and (b) show the quantum Fisher information $H(s)$ in the ideal case and the noisy case with a Gaussian PSF, $\psi(x)=e^{-x^2/4\sigma^2}/(2\pi\sigma^2)^{1/4}$.
-A remarkable difference between the two cases is that as $s\to0$, the quantum Fisher information in the noisy case rapidly drops as expected while it does not change in the ideal case.
-For example, when the separation $s$ is $0.01\sigma$ and the mean signal photons $\eta N_s$ is $1$, the quantum Fisher information $H(s)$ is $0.5/\sigma^2$ and $6\times 10^{-4}/\sigma^2$ for noiseless case and noisy case with $N_n=0.01$, respectively, which clearly shows that even a small amount of noise can be critical to the resolution.
+The QFI recovers previous results when $N_n=0$ in Refs. \cite{lupo2016ultimate, nair2016far}.
+More importantly, the QFI vanishes as $s\to0$ unless $N_n=0$.
+Figure~\ref{qfi_thermal} (a) and (b) compare the QFI $H(s)$ in the ideal and noisy cases with the Gaussian PSF, $\psi(x)=e^{-x^2/4\sigma^2}/(2\pi\sigma^2)^{1/4}$.
+A remarkable difference between the two cases is that as $s\to0$, the QFI in the noisy case rapidly drops whereas it does not change in the ideal case.
+For example, when the separation $s$ is $0.01\sigma$ and the mean signal photons $\eta N_s$ is $1$, the QFI $H(s)$ is $0.5/\sigma^2$ and $6\times 10^{-4}/\sigma^2$ for the noiseless case and the noisy case with $N_n=0.01$, respectively, which clearly shows that even a small amount of noise can be critical to the resolution.

-Let us first consider the regime where the signal-to-noise ratio (SNR) is large $\text{SNR}\equiv \eta N_s/N_n\gg 1$.
-In this regime, Fig. \ref{qfi_thermal} (c) shows another interesting feature of quantum Fisher information; it is not monotonic with respect to $s$.
-For a small separation $s \ll \sigma$ in the regime, the quantum Fisher information in the case of Gaussian PSF can be approximated by
+Let us consider the regime where the SNR is large, $\text{SNR}\equiv \eta N_s/N_n\gg 1$.
+In this regime, Fig. \ref{qfi_thermal} (c) shows another interesting feature of QFI; it is not monotonic with respect to $s$.
+For a small separation $s \ll \sigma$ in the regime, the QFI for the Gaussian PSF can be approximated by

 which has the local maximum